Public safety answering point: North America

-There are 5,748 primary and secondary PSAPs in the U.S. as of February 2021 Personnel working for PSAPs can become voting members of the National Emergency Number Association (NENA).
+There are 5,748 primary and secondary PSAPs in the U.S. as of February 2021.
+Personnel working for PSAPs can become voting members of the National Emergency Number Association (NENA).
 Emergency dispatchers working in PSAPs can become certified with the National Academies of Emergency Dispatch (NAED), and a PSAP can become an IAED Accredited Center of Excellence.

 Each PSAP has a 'real' telephone number that is called when the emergency number (911) is dialed.
 The telecommunications operator is responsible for associating all landline numbers with the most applicable (often the nearest) PSAP, so that when emergency number is dialed, the call is automatically routed to the most suitable PSAP.
 PSAPs can be subject to changes including new contact information and changing coverage area.
 Commercial products exist that purport to keep pace with these changes and allow the telecommunications operator to associate numbers with the relevant PSAP based upon their physical address associated with that number.

 Australia

+The QAS Brisbane Operations Centre which receives emergency ambulance calls.

-In Australia, Telstra an initial Emergency Service Access Point for emergency calls.
-Callers of Triple Zero (000) are automatically connected to one of several Access Points across Australia, with a call-taker asking for the service required (police, fire or ambulance) and the town or location.
-The call taker then connects the caller to the relevant emergency service operations or communications centre for the specific region in that state or territory, such as Triple Zero Victoria, a Queensland Ambulance Operations Centre or the Darwin Joint Emergency Services Communications Centre.
+In Australia, all Triple Zero (000) emergency calls are routed to an Emergency Service Access Point staffed by Telstra as the national "responsible person".
+Callers are connected to one of several Access Points across Australia, with a call-taker asking for the service required (police, fire or ambulance) and the town or location.
+The call taker then connects the caller to the closest emergency operations or communications centre for the required service, such as Triple Zero Victoria, a Queensland Ambulance Operations Centre or the Darwin Joint Emergency Services Communications Centre.

-Calls to the Triple Zero network from Norfolk Island or Cocos (Keeling) Islands are automatically routed directly to each island's respective emergency service centre, from which local resources are coordinated from.
+Calls to the Triple Zero network from Norfolk Island or Cocos (Keeling) Islands are automatically routed directly to each island's respective emergency service centre, typically the local hospital or health service, from which local resources are coordinated from.

+United Kingdom

+In the United Kingdom, callers make initial contact through the 999 emergency telephone service, where their calls are answered at an operator assistance centre (OAC).
+From here the telephone company's operator directs the call to the relevant ECC.

+The single greatest use of United Kingdom ECCs is made by police forces, but there are four principal emergency services which maintain full-time ECC provision, nationwide.
+These are the police, ambulance services, fire and rescue services, and the Coastguard.
+A number of additional emergency services make use of the ECC of one of the four full-time services; for example, mountain rescue are contacted through police ECCs, and the lifeboat service is contacted through Coastguard ECCs.

+Cleveland Police were the only force in the UK that have a privately run ECC, although this was bought back inhouse.